Central Australian Research Group

 First Nations Sovereignty and Diplomacy Centre

-First Nations Sovereignty and Diplomacy Centre (FNSDC) is a unique ‘dual academy’ lead, operated and guided by Indigenous elders in collaboration with non-Indigenous academics within the College of Indigenous Futures, Education & the Arts.
+First Nations Sovereignty and Diplomacy Centre (FNSDC) is a unique 'dual academy' led, operated and guided by Indigenous elders in collaboration with non-Indigenous academics within the College of Indigenous Futures, Education & the Arts.
 FNDC's primary focus is to extend and nurture the network of First Nations sovereign groups in Australian First Nations training, education and research.

 A long history of connection and partnership between Yolŋu scholars and CDU academics and researchers is the foundation of the Centre.
-Recognised by Indigenous communities across NT and beyond, FNSDC provides a culturally comfortable space for First Nation Authorities and teachers to come together to share knowledge and contribute to research projects, teaching-learning programs and language-related research work.
-These authorities provide cultural expertise and value to courses like the Indigenous Cultural Diplomacy program (Kaurareg Nation, Nambri Ngunnawal Nation and Yawuru Nation) and First Nations language programs (Yolŋu, Bininj, Murrinh and Arrernte).
+Recognised by Indigenous communities across NT and beyond, FNSDC provides a culturally comfortable space for First Nation Authorities and teachers to share knowledge and contribute to research projects, teaching-learning programs and language-related research work.
+These authorities offer cultural expertise and value to courses like the Indigenous Cultural Diplomacy program (Kaurareg Nation, Nambri Ngunnawal Nation and Yawuru Nation) and First Nations language programs (Yolŋu, Bininj, Murrinh and Arrernte).

 Indigenous Enterprise Hub (The Hub)